wgmo/graphtik/docs/source/operations.rst

                     x3 ops: mul, sub, abspow1)

-- Notice that if ``name`` is not given, it is deduced from the function name.
 - Notice the use of :func:`functools.partial()` to set parameter ``p`` to a constant value.
 - And this is done by calling once more the returned "decorator* from :func:`operation()`, when called without a functions.